yofukashino/ReUSRBG/README.md

 - Just make a pull request

 ### How Do I support without pull request?
-- You Can Donate on my [ko-fi](https://ko-fi.com/yofukashino) or UPI at `yofukashi.no.singh@fam`
+- You Can Donate on my [ko-fi](https://ko-fi.com/yofukashino) or UPI at `yofukashinooo@oksbi`

 [![Buy Me a Coffee at ko-fi.com](https://storage.ko-fi.com/cdn/kofi3.png?v=3)](https://ko-fi.com/yofukashino)

 ### Where can I find other plugins by you?

-You can find them [here](https://github.com/YofukashiNo/RepluggedPlugins)
+You can find them [here](https://github.com/yofukashino/RepluggedPlugins)

 ### This plugin isn't listed in the all plugin list?

-PRs are appreciated or just make an issue on the [repo](https://github.com/YofukashiNo/RepluggedPlugins)
+PRs are appreciated or just make an issue on the [repo](https://github.com/yofukashino/RepluggedPlugins)

 ### Where can I find the support?